stfc/cloud-ops-tools/AnsiblePlaybooks/meerkat/README.md

 - `<KEYPAIR_NAME>` is the name of the Openstack keypair that will be used to by Meerkat to access VMs.

 To select which benchmark to run:
-You must change to groups called in 'staging-openstack.yaml'
+You must change the groups called in 'staging-openstack.yaml'

 You must also set some variables in the `vars` folder for the benchmark you want to run:
 - `db_ip`